Rihanna, Drake Awkward Get-Together: Why She Ignored Him Amid Chris Brown Sexting Reports

 Marie Claire reports that Rihanna was surprised to see her ex-boyfriend at the bash, particularly because she wasn’t even informed that he was going to be there in the first place.
 It definitely threw her off guard and made things a little uncomfortable for her.

 But Rihanna didn’t allow the “One Dance” star’s attendance ruin her day.
-Hollywood Life alleges that Rihanna was not happy to see Drake there — their romance ended on bad terms, back in October, and this was said to have been the first time they had seen each other since their breakup.
+Hollywood Life alleges that Rihanna was not happy to see Drake there — their romance ended on bad terms back in October, and this was said to have been the first time they had seen each other since their breakup.

 At the time of their split, it was claimed that Rihanna wanted to settle down and plan her future with Drake, while the rapper was too busy concerned about his music and wanting to make his career a priority over his relationship with the “Diamonds” hitmaker.

-The duo’s relationship crumbled and it wasn’t long before Rihanna and Drizzy were both dissing one another through their social media platforms, letting fans know that they were certainly not going to remain friends after their most recent breakup.
+The duo’s relationship crumbled, and it wasn’t long before Rihanna and Drizzy were both dissing one another through their social media platforms, letting fans know that they were certainly not going to remain friends after their most recent breakup.

 Seeing Drake for the first time in months was definitely awkward for Rihanna, but she tried to keep her composure for the sake of her friend, who had organized a huge birthday party with multiple famous faces showing up in celebration.